Ohanapecosh Campground is open for the 2022 season!

 Ohanapecosh, or áwxanapayk-ash in Taytnapam Upper Cowlitz language, translates as “standing at the edge-place”, and refers to the cliff edges of the bedrock gorge through which the

-Ohanapecosh Campground, on the southeast side of Mount Rainier National Park, is surrounded by old growth forest and crossed by an exceptionally beautiful snow-fed river.
+Ohanapecosh Campground, on the southeast side of Mount Rainier National Park, is surrounded by an old-growth forest and crossed by an exceptionally beautiful snow-fed river.
 Close to Ohanapecosh are popular hikes to Silver Falls and the Grove of the Patriarchs.

 Ohanapecosh campground has an elevation of 1,914 feet.
-Weather is dry, cool and sunny in the summer with daytime temperatures in the 60 to 80-degree range.
-Even though the eastern side of the park can be sunnier than other areas, weather can be variable and visitors should come prepared.
+Weather is dry, cool, and sunny in the summer with daytime temperatures in the 60 to 80-degree range.
+Even though the eastern side of the park can be sunnier than other areas, the weather can be variable and visitors should come prepared.

-Click this link to go to full website or book directly by clicking site choice below. https://www.webreserv.com/cowlitzindiantribe
+Click this link to go to the full website or book directly by clicking the site choice below. https://www.webreserv.com/cowlitzindiantribe